chili-publish/studio-sdk/README.md

 To integrate and start using the SDK, you need to be aware of our Alpha program, reach out to your contact @chili to receive more information.
 Once accepted, you will receive the needed credentials / way of authenticating to configure and setup the SDK on your integration.

+## Deprecation of old NPM package

+Due to a rename of the project, to align more with the product suite that is being offered, the old NPM package (editor-sdk) will be deprecated and a fresh package will be created called @chili-publish/studio-sdk.
+To update your existing projects, just simply rename the package and do a fresh npm or yarn install.

 ## Documentation

 [Link to functional documentation and getting started](https://docs.chiligrafx.com)